What is a mail group?

 CHOOSING A MAIL GROUP E-MAIL NAME

-- The e-mail name must be one word, all lower-case, no spaces and must contain a dash.
+- The e-mail name must be all lower-case, no spaces and must contain a dash.
 Use only letters, numbers, and dashes (-).

 - A dash is required, in order to distinguish group names from personal e-mail addresses.
 For example, use chamber-choir instead of chamberchoir.
 Also, dashes can be used in place of spaces, which are not permitted.